rustunit/rustunit.github.io/content/blog/2024/10-21-bevy-libgdx-atlas/index.md

 ![character-animation](./gabe-idle-run.png)

-If we have an atlas arranged in a uniform grid like the above character animation (taken from the bevy examples [assets](https://github.com/bevyengine/bevy/blob/5c759a1be800209f537bea31d32b8ba7e966b0c1/assets/textures/rpg/chars/gabe/gabe-idle-run.png)), then using such an atlas is quiet easy right out of the box in Bevy:
+If we have an atlas arranged in a uniform grid like the above character animation (taken from the bevy examples [assets](https://github.com/bevyengine/bevy/blob/5c759a1be800209f537bea31d32b8ba7e966b0c1/assets/textures/rpg/chars/gabe/gabe-idle-run.png)), then using such an atlas is quite easy right out of the box in Bevy:

 ```rs
 let texture_handle = asset_server.load("textures/rpg/chars/gabe/gabe-idle-run.png");